 Lonnie Pacelli is an internationally recognized project management and leadership author and consultant with over 20 years experience at Microsoft, Accenture and his own company, Leading on the Edge International.
 Read more about Lonnie, subscribe to his newsletter, see his books and articles, and get lots of free self-study seminars, webcasts and resources.

 Upward Management Plan Checklist

-A checklist that guides Team Leads to develop an upward management plan focused on communication protocols and scheduled encounters.
+A Checklist that guides Team Leads to develop an upward management plan focused on communication through the use of protocols and regular meetings between Team Leads and administrators.

 Upward Management Plan Checklist